tonyandrewmeyer/ops-scenario/README.md

 `container.exec` is a tad more complicated, but if you get to this low a level of simulation, you probably will have far worse issues to deal with.
-You need to specify, for each possible command the charm might run on the container, what the result of that would be: its return code, what will be written to stdout/stderr.
+You need to specify, for each possible command the charm might run on the container, what the result of that would be: its exit code and what will be written to stdout/stderr.

 ```python
 import scenario